 - Read together.

-- Encourage your child to learn by answering questions.
+- Encourage your child to learn by answering his or her questions.

-- Provide activities related to your child's particular interests.
+- Provide activities related to your child's interests.

 - Encourage your child to use words to express feelings (rather than acting out).